h-thurow/Simple-JNDI/README.md

 <h3>Shared or unshared context?</h3>

-<p>Setting <code>org.osjava.sj.jndi.shared=true</code> will put the in-memory JNDI implementation into a mode whereby all InitialContexts share the same memory.
+<p>Setting <code>org.osjava.sj.jndi.shared = true</code> will put the in-memory JNDI implementation into a mode whereby all InitialContexts share the same memory.
 By default this is not set, so every new InitialContext() call will provide an independent InitialContext that does not share its memory with the other contexts.
 This could be not what you want when using a DataSource or a connection pool because everytime you call new InitialContext() in your application a new DataSource or a new connection pool is created.
 Also when binding an object to a specific context by calling Context.bind() this object will be not visible in the context provided by a subsequent "new InitialContext()" call.</p>

 <h3>Dealing with "java:comp/env" (Enterprise Naming Context, ENC) while loading</h3>

 <p>Set the <code>org.osjava.sj.space</code> property.
 Whatever the property is set to will be automatically prepended to <i>every</i> value loaded into the system.
-Thus <code>org.osjava.sj.space=java:comp/env</code> simulates the JNDI environment of Tomcat.
+Thus <code>org.osjava.sj.space = java:comp/env</code> simulates the JNDI environment of Tomcat.
 The <code>org.osjava.sj.space</code> property is not subject to delimiter parsing, so even when <code>org.osjava.sj.delimiter</code> is set to ".", you have to lookup "java:comp/env", not "java:comp.env".
 See also <a href=https://github.com/h-thurow/Simple-JNDI/issues/1>ENC problem</a>.</p>

 <p>Another way to achieve a similar result is putting a default.properties directly under your root.
-In this file declare all your context objects that should reside under "java:comp/env" by prefixing all properties with "java:comp/env", e. g. "java:comp/env/my/size=186".
+In this file declare all your context objects that should reside under "java:comp/env" by prefixing all properties with "java:comp/env", e. g. <code>java:comp/env/my/size = 186</code>.
 This way you can set some context objects in "java:comp/env" and other objects in a different name space.</p>

  <p>You could also put a file named "java:comp.properties" in your root directory or name a directory under your root directory "java:comp".
 But Windows does not like having a ":" in a filename, so to deal with the ":" you can use the <code>org.osjava.sj.colon.replace</code> property.
 If, for example, you choose to replace a ":" with "--" (ie <code>org.osjava.sj.colon.replace = --</code>), then you will need a file named <code>java--comp.properties</code>, or a directory named <code>java--comp</code> containing a file "env.properties".</p>